WBTC 2020 Lending Rates

 How does WBTC Work?

 WBTC is a multi-institutional framework for wrapping tokens on Ethereum through the use of Merchants and Custodians to issue, burn, and custody the underlying assets.
 This proposal was initiated by BitGo, Kyber Network, and Republic Protocol with the first asset being wrapped Bitcoin (WBTC).
-Below is an overview of how the WBTC system works and how each entity plays a role in the system.

-In short, there are four primary ecosystem actors in the WBTC ecosystem:
+There are four primary ecosystem actors in the WBTC ecosystem:

 Custodians: A professional custodian (i.e. BitGo) or party who holds the native asset.
 Custodians control the keys to mint new tokens.